gongwan33/quark-tab/README.md

     </script>
 ```

-####Lazyload Mode
+#### Lazyload Mode
-Using this mode, the content will not be loaded to your local browser until the specific tab is chosen.
+By using this mode, the content will not be loaded to your local browser until the specific tab is chosen.
 The property 'src' of the 'page' tab indicates the script URL which can send the page content in JSON.

 ```
     <tab>